AymenSekhri/LinuxKernelModulesDevelopments/4.Race_Conditions/README.md

 Reader/Writer Semaphore is the same as the normal semaphore except it allows either one writer to hold the semaphore or unlimited readers.
 This is rarely used, but it might be useful.

 ## Completion
-in case where a thread class another thread and waits unit completes a task to continue like the following example:
+in case where a thread class another thread and waits unit completes a task to continue like the following example:<br>
 ```
 struct semaphore sem;
 init_MUTEX_LOCKED(&sem);
 start_external_task(&sem);
 down(&sem);
 ```
 The semaphore in this case will have a race condition due the internal implementation of the semaphore in Linux which happens when the the waiting thread is woke up  and going to deallocate the semaphore object, before the other thread finishes up function.
-Plus, the semaphores are not optimized for this case, and we better use completion for it.
+Plus, the semaphores are not optimized for this case, and we better use completion for it.<br>

 ``` init_completion(&my_completion); ```<br>
 Initiates the completion.<br>